moosetechnology/ClassNameAnalyser/README.md

 Class boxes are colored the same as their root class, while concept boxes are colored the same as the biggest hierarchy which uses the concept's name (suffix)

 ## A Visual Example:
-The visualisation below represents a ClassNames Blueprint for some packages selected from the Moose Image by clicking on the 'st' option as shown in the above-right of the Moose Panel:
+The visualisation below represents a ClassNames Blueprint

+some packages selected from the Moose Image by clicking on the 'st' option as shown in the above-right of the Moose Panel:

 ![](Images/PharoPackages.png)